 Medium-sized butterfly with a wingspan up to 3-3/8 inches.
 The upperside is orange with black veins and borders; the underside is lighter orange.
 Viceroys in northern Florida are orange, resembling monarch buttterfiles (Danaus plexippus); those in southern Florida are mahogany, resembling queens (Danaus gilippus).
 They differ from those species in having a black line across the hindwing and a single row of white dots in the black marginal band.
 Viceroys are smaller, with less powerful wingbeats; they often fly with their wings flat, while the other two species fly with their wings in a "V" shape.
 The greenish-brown caterpillar has a white saddle, white markings, and long horns with spines that extend over the head; it resembles a bird dropping.
 There are small spines on the top of the thorax and the first abdominal segments.
 The shiny brown and white chrysalis also resembles a bird dropping; it hangs from a stick or grass blade.

 Distribution and Abundance in Florida:

-Eggs are laid on the tips of host plant leaves, 2-3 per leaf.
+Two to three broods per year; all year in South Florida.
+The green eggs are laid singly on the tips of host plant leaves, two to three per leaf.

-Caterpillars feed on their eggshells after hatching, then the leaves and catkins (flower stalks) of the host plants.
-The only native larval host plants is Coastal Plain willow (Salix caroliniana); the nonnative weeping willow (Salix babylonica) is also used.
-Adults feed on aphid honeydew, carrion, dung, decaying fungi and flower nectar.
+Caterpillars feed on their eggshells after hatching, then on the leaves and catkins (flower stalks) of the host plants.
+The only native larval host plant is coastal plain willow (Salix caroliniana); the nonnative weeping willow (Salix babylonica) also is used.
+Adults nectar on a variety of plants in the family Asteraceae and also feed on aphid honeydew, carrion, dung and decaying fungi.